patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 - **Utilize cloud services** to extend the datalake, data warehouse to production.
 - **Create a dashboard** to visualize the data and analyze the business.
 - **Develop machine learning models** to predict the future sales, customer segments, and inferencing customer buying behavior.
-- **Deploy the model to production** to leverage the business using API web service, and cloud services.
+- **Productionize Machine Learning Code/Pipeline** to cloud environment as a microservice either manual process or CI/CD Pipeline with keyless authentication.

 This is the biggest personal project I've ever done so far, and I learned a lot from it.
 I hope it can be useful for anyone who shares the same learning path.
 Although this project is not fully finished yet, but I will keep working on it and update it continuously as my knowledge and experience grow.